Since the dawn of recorded history, humankind has been worshiping a deity in one form or another.

 But the West only makes up one half of the world, and there are many religions around the planet that are virtually unknown by Westerners.

-These are the 5 least known, and while many of them take inspiration from some of the world’s bigger religions, others have remained independent for countless years, and are all worth checking out for those looking to kill time between games of real money bingo Sweden.
+These are the 5 least known, and while many of them take inspiration from some of the world’s bigger religions, others have remained independent for countless years, and are all worth checking out for those looking to kill time between games of bingo online.

 As one of the world’s oldest religions, Jainism can be traced back to before the tenth century, BCE.
 Today, there are around 4 million people that still practice the religion; although it doesn’t seem like that number will be increasing in the future.